How Poor Air Quality Leads to Higher Flu Rates

 Nowadays, protecting ourselves and our loved ones from the negative consequences of poor air quality is more crucial than ever because of the rise in pollution and urbanization.
 Exposure to air pollution makes individuals more vulnerable to respiratory infections like the flu.
 In fact, seasonal flu is a major threat in the United States which causes nearly 225,000 hospitalizations and almost 20,000 fatalities annually.

-Relationship Between Air Quality and Respiratory Health
+Air Quality and Health of the Respiratory System

 There is a substantial link between air quality and respiratory health.
 While high air quality can help to maintain respiratory health, poor air quality can have a detrimental effect on it.
 When it comes to respiratory health, the quality of the air you breathe is just as important as the quantity.
 Breathing difficulties including bronchitis, asthma, and lung cancer are more common in areas with high pollution.